digital-asset/daml-katacoda/upgrading/upgrade-running-applications/4_migrate_contract.md

    like `upgradeUser`. `User{..}` brings all the fields of the `User` template in scope and

    ```
-   V2.User with nickname = None, ..
+   V2.User with email = None, ..
    ```

-   assigns each equally named field of V2.User the field in scope except `nickname`, which is set to `None`.
+   assigns each equally named field of V2.User the field in scope except `email`, which is set to `None`.
-1. Since the new `nickname` field is optional, a straight forward migration is just to set it to `None` in `upgradeUser`.
-Another possibility would be to add a choice argument specifying the chosen nickname.
+1. Since the new `email` field is optional, a straight forward migration is just to set it to `None` in `upgradeUser`.
+Another possibility would be to add a choice argument specifying the chosen email.
 1. The `Comment` contract of the `forum` package contains a reference to `Post` contracts in the form of a contract ID in the field `post`.
 If we upgrade a `Post`, we want to upgrade the `Comment`s as well and update the contract ID to the contract ID of the new post.
 Hence the